neogeographica/quakesounds/README.md

 So you can examine the current definitions of the `passthru`, `wav`, `ogg`, and `m4r` settings to see exactly what they are doing to the sound data.
-You can edit the definitions of those settings.
-You can also add a new setting containing a definition of a different sound processing pipeline, with whatever setting name you like, and then specify it as the `converter` to use.
+You can edit the definitions of those settings to change the arguments used when invoking the sound utilities.

+You could also add a new setting containing a definition of an entirely different sound processing pipeline, using whatever new setting name you like.
+The name of this new setting could then be set as the value of `converter`, to apply your new processing pipeline when quakesounds runs.

 For more information about the way the config settings work, please see the CONFIGURING.md file.